gcpinckert/rb_101/lesson_06/tic_tac_toe/problem_decomp.md

 Additionally, you can disable / enable as many cops as need be with a single comment.

 `# rubocop:disable <NameOfCop>, <AnotherCop>`

+Remember, at the end of the day Rubocop should be taken as advisement not law.